 In the absence of a clear definition, it has become commonly accepted that the meaning of “public authority” in The Energy Performance of Buildings Directive (England & Wales) 2012 regulations is the same as the term “contracting authority” as defined in 2(1) of The Public Contracts Regulations 2015.
+Additionally, a similar list of “public authorities” can be found in The Freedom of Information Act 2000.
 This definition is further reflected in The Energy Savings Opportunity Scheme Regulations 2014 which ensures organisations are potentially subject to either mandatory Display Energy Certificates or Energy Savings Opportunities Scheme (ESOS) assessments but should not be simultaneously subject to both set of regulations.

 The Public Contract Regulations 2015 state: